Up until now, I have explained how to find a good supplier and what terms to negotiate from the get-go.

 But this is not enough.
 Buyers who are new to China often make a mistake: they trust their suppliers too much.

 China is a dog-eat-dog environment.
 You can’t trust a company simply because you have checked and qualified them.
-You need to structure your deals in such a way that you keep some power over your supplier.
+You need to structure your deals in such a way that you keep some power over your supplier and do not become financially vulnerable.

 1. Payment by bank wire: release payments after milestones are reached